-The network capacity reporting aspects of the NDP FoS have been developed building on the P5's standardised Network Capacity Report.
-The NCP will be published as a one-off document prior to May 2022 to allow stakeholders feedback on the information provided and its value in decision making.
+The Network Headroom Report element of the NDP FoS has been developed building on the P5's previous standardised Network Capacity Report.
+The Network Capacity Report was published as a one-off document in August 2021, prior to May 2022 to allow stakeholders feedback on the information provided and its value in decision making.

 This part of the NDP will provide significant value through the additional information to major stakeholders and provide forward visibility of network opportunities.
-The scope and format of the proposed network capacity reporting part of the NDP is given in Table 2.

-Table 2: Network capacity reporting parameters
+The scope and format of the proposed Network Headroom Report part of the NDP is given in Table 2.
+Note this is the final version of the table and includes updates and clarifications made following the publication of the August 2021 proposals.Table 2: Network Headroom Report parameters

-Scope of Network Capacity Reporting Deliverable Date range Every year to be covered individually between 1-10 years After the 10 th year, this requirement moves to every five years up to 2050 aligning with DFES timescales; Scenarios Four DFES scenarios, plus a 'best view' scenario; Network capacities and assessment Demand and generation capacities in terms of spare margin in MW per year per scenario methodology This will reflect approved network developments in delivery including asset-based enhancements Information to be considerate of thermal loading and fault level constraints on local and wider networks as a minimum Coverage Capacity information to be provided for substations where the greatest voltage is greater than 11kV, normally BSP and primary substations down to and including the primary secondary voltage, typically HV (11kV or 6.6kV) Format and publication The format of the network capacity reporting part of the NDP will be tabular in nature with the respective DNOs to add interactivity to the workbook if required.
-A short guidance document shall be included to explain the scope of the data workbook, define each data element and give user instructions.
-Capacity values in the NDP may reflect planned network developments that DNOs are confident will progress.
-These inclusions shall be stated in the accompanying guidance document if the associated parameters are not included in the LTDS.
-Annual update.
-Information sources Network parameters underlying the capacity reports shall be based on the latest LTDS Existing and future network demand and generation shall be based on the latest DFES
+Scope of Network Headroom Report Deliverable Every year to be covered individually between 1-10 years Date range After the 10 th year, this requirement moves to every five years up to 2050 or aligning with the final year of the DFES forecast; Scenarios DFES scenarios, plus a 'best view' scenario; Demand and generation headroom (available capacity) in MW per reported year per scenario.
+Network capacities and assessment methodology Headroom calculations are considerate of financially approved network developments in delivery or planned for delivery, including asset-based enhancements and the use of flexibility services.
+This may include updates in network developments in the timeframe 0-5 years which were not included in the latest LTDS (November).
+If included, this must be stated in the accompanying notes and updated in the next LTDS (end May).
+Headroom calculations are considerate of thermal loading and fault level constraints as a minimum.
+Coverage Capacity information to be provided for substations where the greatest voltage is greater than 20kV, normally BSP and primary substations down to and including the primary secondary voltage, typically HV (20kV, 11kV or 6.6kV) Format and publication The format of the Network Headroom Report part of the NDP is tabular in nature, presented in Microsoft Excel or similar spreadsheet format.
+Interactivity can be added to the workbook to improve visualisation of the data.